 Marisa began studying with Karen Christiansen under the Suzuki Method at the age of six and continued for the next eight years.
 In middle school, she began teaching herself to play guitar and developed songwriting and recording techniques.
 At the nationally-recognized Thomas Jefferson High School for Science and Technology, Marisa sang Mozart’s Requiem in choir, performed Sondheim and Bernstein in musical theatre, and in her senior year became musical director and principle arranger for the school’s female a cappella group.
 Marisa excelled in AP Music Theory and would go on to complete all of her major’s music theory requirements in her first year of college.

 Marisa’s passion for the piano was rekindled at the College of William & Mary where her studies with Dr. Maria Yefimova culminated in a senior piano lecture recital on Chopin and Romanticism.
 She graduated in May 2012 with a B.A. in Music and Psychology having acquired substantial experience working with children ages three to fourteen.
 Her last two summers have been dedicated to teaching piano, guitar, SAT and TJ exam prep.
 Marisa delights in helping students discover what they can achieve with her encouraging and fun-loving style.
 She is thrilled to join Brambleton Studio in guiding and inspiring the next generation of music-makers.

-Since Luis works with the most advanced students in our studio, his lessons are geared towards training, challenging, and motivating, pianists to excel in the Music Development Program.
-His students are accepted through teacher recommendations or auditions only.
+Luis’ lessons are geared towards training, challenging, and motivating pianists to excel in the Music Development Program.
+His students are accepted through teacher recommendations and auditions only.